 Bills may only be amended by Legislators.
 Amendments are Legislators' proposals to change the content of a Bill.
 In many instances, key votes are made on amendments rather than the final vote passing a Bill.
 The strategy behind the amendment process is simple: it is a method of either strengthening or weakening the Bill, depending on the viewpoint of the Legislator.
 Generally, Bill management on a branch floor is left up to the Chairperson of the committee the Bill has been reported out of.
 The Chairperson must try to influence the legislative branch to either accept, reject, or reach a compromise on the proposed amendment.

 After a Bill's Second Reading it is then ordered to a Third Reading.
 Again, it is open to floor debate and amendment.
 Following its Third Reading it is referred to the appropriate Standing Committee on Bills in Third Reading.
 The Committee examines the Bill to determine whether it is constitutionally correct and ready for passage.
 The Bill is then reported from the Committee on Third Reading and is ready to be Engrossed

-A Bill vetoed by the Governor is returned to the Legislature with a Message stating the Governor's objections to it.
-The Legislature can override this veto and reenact the Bill into law.
+Veto Override A Bill vetoed by the Governor is returned to the Legislature with a Message stating the Governor's objections to it.
+The Legislature has the opportunity to override this veto and reenact the Bill into law.
 A two thirds vote of each branch is required to override a gubernatorial veto.